top of page

 • Seek Accommodations: Autism may be classified as a disability.
 If autistic inertia affects you at school or work, explore the possibility of requesting accommodations to manage your challenges.

-• Consider Neurodiversity-Affirming Therapy: if you need extra support for autistic inertia, seeking a therapist who affirms your identity can help you find coping strategies tailored to your experience.
+• Consider Neurodiversity-Affirming Therapy: If you need extra support for autistic inertia, seeking a therapist who affirms your identity can help you find coping strategies tailored to your experience.

 Book a Free Consultation With Blue Sky Learning